Catalyst-42/keyboard-question-frontend/README.md

 - [ ] Folded header for metric info
 - [ ] Pages about system
 - [ ] Preffered direction for metric-card in diff
--->
+- [ ] Reduce makeFinger* bullshit array, move it to utils -->